nsoudee/joystickwake/README.rst

 Overview
 --------

-When installed from a package, joystickwake launches automatically when a user logs in to any modern linux desktop environment.
+If installed from a package, joystickwake launches automatically when a user logs in to any modern linux desktop environment.
 It can also be run manually, without formal installation, since the executable is self-contained.